-9.4 Module configuration
+11.4 Module configuration

-The following configuration register can be used to configure different module settings.
+The following configuration registers can be used to define various module settings.
 They can be used, for example, to modify the module's behavior on an X2X Link network.
+The user can choose between 2 option registers.

-9.4.1 Data query
+11.4.1 Data query